-- 8.1 Employees of the police department shall accrue sick leave at the rate of ten (10) hours per month with a maximum accrual of one thousand forty (1040) hours. - 8.2 Sickness or disability shall be reported to the department head or the immediate supervisor at least four (4) hours prior to commencement of the employee's workday, or as soon thereafter as practicable.
-The employee may be required to provide proof of illness.
-Any employee who utilizes more than three (3) separate work days of sick leave either immediately prior to, or immediately following, their normal weekend (weekly days off) or holiday, may be required to provide a doctor's certificate for every subsequent sick hours taken during the remainder of that year. - 8.3 Employees noted in 8.1 above are entitled to use sick leave for only a bona fide illness or injury, quarantine due to exposure to contagious diseases, any physical treatment or examination including medical, dental or ocular.
-Employees may also use sick leave for illness or injury to the employee's spouse or minor child, or any person living in the immediate household, requiring the employee's attendance and/or care.
-Employees shall make reasonable attempts to schedule routine medical, dental and vision care appointments during their off-duty time so as to not impact department staffing levels.
+- 8.1 Employees of the police department shall accrue sick leave at the rate of ten (10) hours per month with a maximum accrual of one thousand forty (1040) hours allowed to be carried over each January 1. - 8.2 Sickness or disability shall be reported to the department head or the immediate supervisor at least four (4) hours prior to commencement of the employee's workday, or as soon thereafter as practicable.
+The employee may be required to provide a note of verification as permitted by law. - 8.3 Employees are entitled to use sick leave for only a bona fide illness or injury, quarantine due to exposure to contagious diseases, and any physical treatment or examination including medical, dental or ocular.
+Employees may also use sick leave for illness or injury to the employee's spouse, domestic partner, child, grandparent, grandchild, sibling, or any person living in the immediate household, requiring the employee's attendance and/or care.
 Emergency and last minute appointments shall be approved by the immediate supervisor, Captain, or Police Chief.